 - And even from plant to plant

-So as you will now understand, learning the "leaflets three" rhyme, while helpful, was just a baby step that you took in discovering how to identify poison ivy.
-You will have to dig considerably deeper if you wish to rash-proof yourself through your identification skills.
-That is what I am here to help you with.
-So pick up the proverbial shovel and let's get digging!
+So, as you'll now understand, learning the "leaflets three" rhyme, while helpful, was just a baby step that you took in discovering how to identify poison ivy.
+Just to begin with, be aware that this plant can take the form of a shrub, of a climbing vine, or of a creeping vine.
+So you'll have to dig considerably deeper if you wish to rash-proof yourself through your identification skills.

 Basic Consideration: Leaf Shape

-Besides the fact that poison ivy has a compound leaf (that is, three leaflets or "mini-leaves" joined together), there is very little about its leaf shape that is consistent, except that the leaflets do taper to a point.
-This lack of uniformity means it is incumbent upon you to expose yourself (safely) to as many of the variations as possible.
-You can do so by scouring my poison ivy pictures for examples.
+Besides the fact that poison ivy has a compound leaf (three leaflets or "mini-leaves" joined together), there's very little about its leaf shape that's consistent, except that the leaflets do taper to a point.
+This lack of uniformity means it's incumbent upon you to expose yourself (safely) to as many of the variations as possible.

-Leaflet margins are often smooth, but they can also have tiny "teeth."
+Leaflet margins are often smooth and even, but they can also have tiny "teeth" and/or be wavy.
 Sometimes the poison ivy leaf shape includes a notch.
-In the latter case, a leaflet can have more than one point.
-Leaf size can vary quite a bit from plant to plant, and they may or may not be glossy.
+Leaf size can vary quite a bit from plant to plant, and the top surface of the leaves may be glossy or dull.